samuellau0802/citadel-apac-datathon-2023/readme.md

 ### Hypothesis Testing
-- We selectively choose 1-2 features and test their correlation to car crashes (severity/frequency) (hypothesis tests (e.g., t-test) for ROAD_CONDITION, ILLUMINATION, WEATHER with respect to the number of car crashes (y label))
+- We selectively choose 1-2 features and test their correlation to car crashes (severity/frequency) (hypothesis tests (e.g., t-test) for like ROAD_CONDITION, ILLUMINATION, WEATHER with respect to the number of car crashes (y label))

 ### Data Preprocessing
 - Link car crash, crime, and traffic stop data using police district